Last Updated on December 1, 2023

 This time, however, I took the quicker, more comfortable route, flying into Bergen airport from Stockholm.
-Located in nearby Flesland, Bergen airport is only 20-30 minutes by taxi ($28-35) or bus ($5-7) from Bergen.
-The buses are outside the entrance to the terminal.
+In nearby Flesland, Bergen airport is only 20-30 minutes by taxi or bus from Bergen.
+(See more information below.)

-I also stayed in a hotel, not a campground, close to the city’s famous harbor.
-The hotel was the Augustine, which was near the harbor and quite comfortable.
-And on this trip I dined in more restaurants in Bergen than I did on my maiden trip.
+I also stayed in a hotel near the city’s famous harbor, not a campground.
+The hotel was the Augustine, near the harbor and quite comfortable.
+And on this trip, I dined in more restaurants in Bergen than on my maiden visit.

 From both memory and basic research, I knew that there were many things to do in Bergen.
 And many of them are near the harbor, still the most famous area of Bergen.
-This area since played an essential role in the history of the city beginning back in the 13th century.
+This area has played an essential role in the city’s history, beginning in the 13th century.

 That was then when the city-states of Germany formed trading leagues, the most significant of which was the Hanseatic League.
-The Hanseatic became one of the most powerful economic forces in Northern Europe.
+As a result, the Hanseatic became one of the most powerful economic forces in Northern Europe.
 In fact, many of its traders were drawn to “Bryggen” (present-day Bergen, Norway) because of its sheltered harbor.